binello7/master-thesis/README.md

 limit the risks and damage, novel control, mitigation, and warning measures are needed.

-However, before major infrastructure investments are in place, the real effectiveness of these measures has to be evaluated and a very powerful tool to do it is numerical simulation.
+However, before major infrastructure investments are in place, the real effectiveness of these measures has to be evaluated.
+A very powerful tool to do it is numerical simulation.
 Simulation, despite is low cost and feasibility, also presents some drawbacks and difficulties: due to the complexity of flood wave propagation in urban environments and floodplains, computations can take very long.
 This renders impractical the use of warning systems based on numerical simulation.